pawanit17/learning-maven/README.md

 After build, it also creates a local repository where it would store the artifacts.
 So if you have another application configured which uses the first application's artificats, then Maven picks them from this local repository.

 # POM.xml
 Central to Maven, is the POM.xml file.
 Project Object Model is its full name.
 It defines what the project settings are.
 To be more precise, the ArtifactID, the GroupID, the artificat version, the build properties, the dependencies, the packaging etc. The combination of ArtifactID, the GroupID and the artifact version are what tells Maven which artificat among many versions it has to load.
+These three are together called as Coordinates.

 Below is one such sample POM.xml file